kr15h/ofxPiMapper/README.md

 ## Usage

-Right now a keyboard and a mouse has to be used in order to do the mapping with ofxPiMapper.
+Currently a keyboard and a mouse has to be used in order to do the mapping with ofxPiMapper.

 ### Modes